eidiinnn/My-pet-picture/README.md

 npm i
 docker-compose up -d
 ```
-if it's not the first time running this project you need to change this in `docker-compose.yml`.
+If it's not the first time running this project you need to change this in `docker-compose.yml`.
 ```
 #command: "npm run pets"
 command: "npm run dev"